-4.1.2 Components
+4.1.2.
+Components

-4.1.2.1 Keyword name (bytes 1 through 8)
+4.1.2.1.
+Keyword name (bytes 1 through 8)

 The keyword name shall be a left justified, 8-character, space-filled, ASCII string with no embedded spaces.
 All digits 0 through 9 (decimal ASCII codes 48 to 57, or hexadecimal 30 to 39) and upper case Latin alphabetic characters 'A' through 'Z' (decimal 65 to 90 or hexadecimal 41 to 5A) are permitted; lower case characters shall not be used.
 The underscore ('\', decimal 95 or hexadecimal 5F) and hyphen ('-', decimal 45 or hexadecimal 2D) are also permitted.
 No other characters are permitted.
 For indexed keyword names that have a single positive integer index counter appended to the root name, the counter shall not have leading zeroes (e.g.,NAXIS1, not NAXIS001).
+Note that keyword names that begin with (or consist solely of) any combination of hyphens, underscores, and digits are legal.

-4.1.2.2 Value Indicator (bytes 9 and 10)
+4.1.2.2.
+Value indicator (bytes 9 and 10)

-If the 2 ASCII characters '=\\' (decimal 61 followed by decimal 32) are present in bytes 9 and 10 of the keyword record this indicates that the keyword has a value field associated with it, unless it is one of the commentary keywords defined in §4.4.2.4 (i.e., a HISTORY, COMMENT, or completely blank keyword name) which by definition have no value.
+If the two ASCII characters '=\' (decimal 61 followed by decimal 32) are present in bytes 9 and 10 of the keyword record this indicates that the keyword has a value field associated with it, unless it is one of the commentary keywords defined in Sect.
+4.4.2 (i.e., a HISTORY, COMMENT, or completely blank keyword name) which by definition have no value.

-4.1.2.3 Value/Comment (bytes 11 through 80)
+4.1.2.3.
+Value/comment (bytes 11 through 80)